 Mühlfenzl Scholarship (German citizens only)

 This scholarship is awarded by the private Mühlfenzl Foundation and is currently for German citizens only.
-Students with an MBS NC (GPA) of 2.5 or better with social engagement and financial need may apply.
+Students with an MBS GPA of 2.5 or better with social engagement during high school and financial need may apply.
 The amount varies from € 1.000-2.000 depending on the student.
 It is a one-time payment.

 Deadline for the fall semester: end-April